victorgcb1987/GAQET2/README.md

 | ProteinsWith{db}Hits (%) | (DIAMOND) Percentage of proteins with a significant hit on database {db}|

  ## DeTEnGA metrics explanation
-Detection of Transposable Elements as Genes on Annotations (DeTEnGA) is an in-house tool created for coding sequences classification as a Transposable element (TE) or not.
+Detection of Transposable Elements as Genes on Annotations (DeTEnGA) is an in-house tool created for coding sequences **classification as a Transposable element (TE) or not**.
 This classification is at protein sequence level using interpro and at mRNA level using TEsorter.
 Table below describes the nomenclature used in DeTEnGA:

  | Nomeclature     | Description                                  |
 |---------------|----------------------------------------------|